tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/printer.rst

 .. image:: printer/printer-prompt.png
    :align: center
+   :alt: Printer prompt button stating Print Labels.

 .. note::
-   Quality control points can also be accessed by navigating to :menuselection:`IoT App --> Devices`, then select the device.
+   Quality control points can also be accessed by navigating to :menuselection:`IoT app --> Devices`, then select the device.
 There is a :guilabel:`Quality Control Points` tab, where they can be added with the device.